CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter A - Lunar Eclipses.md

 ```math
 f_2 - s < \Sigma < f_2 + s
 ```
-And therefore a partial eclipse of the Moon will occur.\
+And therefore a partial (umbral) eclipse of the Moon will occur.\
 $\blacksquare$

 ### Computations